Architecture Overview

 Structured data layer with two backends:

 - TypeBB (default) — TypeScript-native OpenBB engine running in-process.
-No external sidecar needed.

 - OpenBB API — Remote HTTP API if you prefer a separate process.